semgrep/semgrep-docs/docs/usage-limits.md

 ### What is the usage limit?

 The usage limit is 10 contributors.
-A contributor is someone who has made at least one commit to a Semgrep scanned private repository within the last 30 days.
+A contributor is someone who has made at least one commit to a Semgrep-scanned private repository within the last 30 days.

 ### How are contributors calculated?